 Because if price trades beyond it, it will invalidate their trading setup as they know they are wrong on their trade.
 But, the problem with placing your stop loss near these levels is, it gets triggered easily by smart money

 Smart Money paid to collect VOLUME (where Liquidity is found).
 He only targets places with higher Volumes are and he collects them.

-How they do?
+How do they do?

-They spikes in one direction or the other hitting the stop losses of either sellers or buyers
+The spikes in one direction or the other hitting the stop losses of either sellers or buyers

 Protection against greed